The No-B.S. Guide to Getting Into Philly’s Busiest Restaurants

 Everything we know about how to snag a table.

-People in Philly can smell bullshit from a football field away, and if someone tells you they possess a foolproof way to get their butt into a seat at Zahav, you already know they’re lying.
+People in Philly can smell bullshit from a football field away, and if someone tells you they possess a foolproof way to get their butt into a seat at Zahav anytime, you already know they’re lying.
 Making reservations is an art form — not a science.
 But if you ask the right questions, you’ll learn there are a couple of tricks to snagging reservations at the busiest restaurants in Philadelphia.
 So I asked around.
 I schmoozed.
 I gave Resy enough traffic from one IP address for them to get suspicious.
 And I did it all for the sake of your dinner.
 Below are my findings.
 Use these tips to secure a table at that fantastic restaurant you’ve been wanting to try.
-Best of luck, Philly.
-See you out there.

 Zahav, Society Hill

-If you’ve never once wondered, “How on earth do I get into Zahav?” then we don’t have much in common.
-When you email the Zahav team about a table, their response will tell you that this famous Israeli restaurant releases reservations on the first of the month at 11 a.m. for the entire next month (meaning, all of May is released on April 1st).
-It’s much easier to secure one if you already have your credit card and account information saved to Resy.
-But there are a few ways around that timeline if you’re willing to take a gamble on a bar seat.
+If you’ve never once wondered, “How on earth do I get into Zahav tonight?” then we don’t have much in common.
+When you email the Zahav team about a table, their response will tell you that this famous Israeli restaurant releases reservations on the first of the month at 11 a.m. for the entire next month (meaning, all of February is released on January 1st).
+It’s easier to secure one if you already have your credit card and account information saved to Resy.
+But there are a few ways around that timeline if you’re willing to take a gamble on a walk-in.
+Show up around 5 p.m. on a weeknight and you’ll have a good shot of getting a seat at the bar or the counter in front of the fishbowl of line cooks.
 Sometimes Zahav releases bar spots a week in advance online, so you might be able to find something at 9 p.m. on a random Thursday.
 You can also join the Resy notify waitlist (cancellations tend to happen the week of dinner).
-Otherwise, a crew of dedicated people line up at 4:30 p.m. in front of the restaurant on a regular basis.
-Will you be one of them?
-That’s between you and your pomegranate lamb shoulder.
+237 St. James Place.

 Royal Sushi & Izakaya, Queen Village